mattb112885/clusterDbAnalysis/README.md

 ## Documentation

-Tutorials for use of this toolkit are available on the [wiki page](https://github.com/mattb112885/clusterDbAnalysis/wiki/) for this project
+Tutorials for use of this toolkit are available on the [wiki page](https://github.com/mattb112885/clusterDbAnalysis/wiki/) for this project.
+You can also download them locally using:

+$ git submodule init
+$ git submodule update

+(If you have already initialized before you only need to update).

 Help text for all Python scripts is available using the "-h" command.
 In addition we have dumped all of the help text to /doc/help_texts to make for easy searching.